Legal Frameworks, Data Conventions and Access Controls Animate eCX Trust Architecture

 APWG’s directors believe the DSA language’s precision, situational relevance and the time-tested and familiar contract law conventions it observes allows participating institutions to make a precise assessment of risk attendant exchange of the kind of cybercrime event data that are archived on eCX.

-eCX’s Data Exchange Architecture Is the Trust Model for Our Cybercrime Epoch
+eCX Data Exchange Architecture – A Trust Model for Our Times, Again

 Civilization requires data exchange for programmatic suppression of risks that attend the development of advanced economies – and exchange of cybercrime event data is no exception.